motoq/bierman/README.md

 driver_02b.m
 ```
 Performs speed comparisons of the stabilized the U-D and SRIF
 methods.
-Percent containment is also outout.
+Percent containment is also output.
 ```

 driver_householder.m - detour